BREAST CANCER AWARENESS WITH LIZA TAGLIATI

 I was the marketing manager for Boarding for Breast Cancer (B4BC) for 5 years, which really gave me the opportunity to get to know the inner workings of a nonprofit and the cancer community.
 I've also always supported environmental nonprofits POW and Surfrider, and I'm a big fan of programs like Chill and Stoked as well that help underprivileged youth get involved in skate, surf and snow sports.

-How has surfing/snowboarding/the outdoors played a role in your
+How has surfing/snowboarding/the outdoors played a role in your involvement with B4BC?

 It's because of snowboarding that I got involved in B4BC in the first place.
 I was living in Lake Tahoe and teaching snowboarding when I went to my first B4BC event—a Shred The Love Rail Jam at Sugar Bowl.